rcoleworld/reddit-sentiment-analysis/README.md

 ```

 ## Exploration of ML Approach: Building Features
-Now that we have processed this data, we must now determine how we can train a machine learning algorithm to perform classifications on this data.
-We cant just a bunch of text to a random forest algorithm and expect to get very far.
-This is were feature sets come in.
+Now that we have processed this data, we must determine how we can train a machine learning algorithm to perform classifications.
+We can’t just import a bunch of text to a random forest algorithm and expect to get very far.
+This is where feature sets come in.

 For our word set we want to find the frequencies of all of the words in the dataset after these words are preprocessed.
 We then want to take the k most frequent words where k is the feature set size in which we specify.
 This can be done using nltk as shown below: